25 Summer Activities In and Around Missoula

 1. Take a Hike!

 Missoula is a mountain playground- which means we boast about our abundant hiking spots.
-Whether you’re a seasoned or beginner hiker, there are hiking trails out there for you… with stunning views to boot!
+Whether you’re a seasoned hiker or a beginner ambler, there are hiking trails out there for you… with stunning views to boot!
 Want a good place to start?
 Check out the “M” trail at the back door of campus – the most popular hiking trail in Montana!

 2. Float the River